Kaufman-Lab-Columbia/ClustSim/README.md

 </p>

 ### Simulating multi-emitters
-Multi-emitters can be simulated to more fully replicate common scenarios associated with SMLM.
-The multi_emitter input should be set to an integer value which corresponds to the mean number of localizations per molecule as defined by a poisson distribution.
-By default multi-emitters are turned off and each molecule is represented by exactly one localization.
+During SMLM imaging, a single emitter will commonly blink on and off multiple times, leading to multiple localizations for a single molecule.
+Providing an input value for `multi_emitter` will recapitulate this behavior.
+The input for `multi_emitter` should be set to a floating point value which corresponds to the mean number of localizations per molecule as defined by a Poisson distribution.
+By default, `multi_emitter` is set to `None`, resulting in each molecule being represented by exactly one localization.

 ```
 X, labels = simulate_clusters(num_clusters = 20, clustered_pts = 25, cluster_size = 200, min_sep = 400,
                               noise_pts = 1500, space = [0,3000], gradient = True,